MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 To preserve a former user's OneDrive for Business documents you first access their OneDrive site and then move the files.

+### Use the new admin center to access a former user's OneDrive documents

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Select a user.